mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Experiments

-\textbf{(3) Dataset statistics.} The dataset contains 5760 (3 scenes $\times$ 12 hand execuring settings $\times$ 8 gestures $\times$ 20 repetitions) gesture samples, including synchronized data of millimeter-wave radar, IMUs, and videos.
-We uniformly select the 5th, 10th, 15th, and 20th repetitions for test, and the remaining 16 repetitions for training.
-We utilize Google MediaPipe Hand Landmark SDK to extract 3D hand keypoints from videos as the ground truth for deep network training and evaluation.
-We observe that the SDK sometimes misses to extract hand keypoints, especially in situations when hands move very fast.
-If the SDK misses 40\% or more frames in a particular video, we discard it.
-Otherwise, we downsample or upsample the hand keypoints to 30 frames per gesture sample.
-Although MediaPipe’s 3D positions may lack high precision, this approach significantly simplifies the annotation process.
-Consequently, we have a dataset that consists of 5206 gesture samples, detailed statistics shown in Table.~\ref{tab:dataset_statistics_hm}.
+\textbf{(3) Dataset statistics.} The dataset comprises a total of 5,760 gesture samples, collected across 3 scenes, 12 hand-executing settings, 8 gesture types, and 20 repetitions per gesture (3×12×8×20).
+Each sample includes synchronized data from millimeter-wave radar, IMUs, and video recordings.
+For data partitioning, we uniformly select the 5th, 10th, 15th, and 20th repetitions for testing, and use the remaining 16 repetitions for training.
+To provide supervision for deep network training and evaluation, we employ the Google MediaPipe Hand Landmark SDK to extract 3D hand keypoints from the video data.
+However, we observe that the SDK occasionally fails to detect keypoints, particularly when the hand moves rapidly.
+If more than 40\% of frames in a video are missing keypoints, the corresponding sample is discarded.
+Otherwise, the extracted keypoints are temporally \textit{\textbf{downsampled or upsampled to 30 frames per gesture sample}} to maintain consistency.
+Although MediaPipe’s 3D keypoints may not offer high-precision tracking, this automated approach significantly reduces the annotation burden.
+After filtering out invalid samples, the final dataset contains 5,206 gesture instances.
+Detailed statistics are presented in Table~\ref{tab:dataset_statistics_hm}.